Additional Interest vs. Additional Insured: A Guide

 Knowing the difference between additional interest and additional insured can save you some confusion down the line.
 It can also have legal implications in some cases: listing someone erroneously as an additional insured can muddy the waters of claims eligibility.

-Remember: additional insureds hold an ownership stake and can be the beneficiary of the insurance policy, while additional interests are not covered by the policy and are typically a company or other entity who has an interest in protecting an investment.
+Remember: additional insureds hold an ownership stake and can be the beneficiary of the insurance policy, while additional interests are not covered by the policy and are typically a company or other entity that has an interest in protecting an investment.

 Get quotes from top companies by comparing insurance rates online.

 - How to Read a Car Insurance Policy

 - Property and Casualty Insurance

 - Which Car Insurance Companies Do Not Use Credit Scores?

 - Car Insurance Fraud

 - Car Insurance vs. Car Warranty: A Guide

 - How Much Car Insurance Do You Need?